 Admission Requirements & Details

 The admission details below may provide a better idea of the applicants UALR accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to University of Arkansas at Little Rock.
+The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted